Yasir-6/Dockerise-Python-HelloWorld/README.md

 docker run -p 4000:80 username/repository:tag
 ```
 # Your first docker-compose.yml file
-In a distributed application, different pieces of the app are called “services.”
+-In a distributed application, different pieces of the app are called “services.”
 For example, if you imagine a video sharing site, it probably includes a service for storing application data in a database, a service for video transcoding in the background after a user uploads something, a service for the front-end, and so on.

-Services are really just “containers in production.”
+-Services are really just “containers in production.”
 A service only runs one image, but it codifies the way that image runs—what ports it should use, how many replicas of the container should run so the service has the capacity it needs, and so on.
 Scaling a service changes the number of container instances running that piece of software, assigning more computing resources to the service in the process.

-Luckily it’s very easy to define, run, and scale services with the Docker platform – just write a docker-compose.yml file.
+-Luckily it’s very easy to define, run, and scale services with the Docker platform – just write a docker-compose.yml file.
 Save this file as docker-compose.yml wherever you want.
 Be sure you have pushed the image you created in Part 2 to a registry, and update this .yml by replacing username/repo:tag with your image details.
 # Let practice a 3chiri !
 Your first docker-compose.yml file
-A docker-compose.yml file is a YAML file that defines how Docker containers should behave in production.
+-A docker-compose.yml file is a YAML file that defines how Docker containers should behave in production.

-docker-compose.yml
-Save this file as docker-compose.yml wherever you want.
+-Save this file as docker-compose.yml wherever you want.
 Be sure you have pushed the image you created a registry, and update this .yml by replacing username/repo:tag with your image details.

 -------------------------docker-compose.yml content------------------------
 version: "3"
 services:
   web:
-    # replace username/repo:tag with your name and image details
+    #replace username/repo:tag with your name and image details
     image: username/repo:tag
     deploy:
       replicas: 5